Islandora-Collaboration-Group/ISLE/docs/install/host-software-dependencies.md

 ### Step 1: Install Git
 Git must be installed to get a copy (called a `clone`) of the current ISLE project.
 (Git is a software version control system for tracking changes in computer files and coordinating work on those files among multiple people.)

- * Open a `terminal` (launch Spotlight and type "Terminal," then double-click the search result)
+ * Open a `terminal` (launch Spotlight, type "Terminal," double-click result "Terminal")
  * Enter: `git --version`.
  * If git is already installed, the above command will output the installed version number.
 For example: